rasor/hooks-news/README.md

 Info:
 _i  Writing configuration info to `firebase.json`..._
 _i  Writing project information to `.firebaserc`..._

+* `.firebaserc`: Hidden file that helps you quickly switch between projects with `firebase use`

 Use `firebase deploy` to deploy the functions and host the html.